SummaryRead the full fact sheet

 - Long-term exposure to passive smoking may lead to the development of atherosclerosis (narrowing of the arteries).

-- People who do not smoke who suffer long-term exposure to second-hand smoke have a 20 to 30 per cent higher risk of developing lung cancer.
+- People who do not smoke who suffer long-term exposure to second-hand smoke have a 20 to 30 per cent higher risk of developing .

-- There is increasing evidence that passive smoking can increase the risk of nasal sinus cancer, throat cancer, larynx cancer, breast cancer, long- and short-term respiratory symptoms, loss of lung function, and chronic obstructive pulmonary disease among people who do not smoke.
+- There is increasing evidence that passive smoking can increase the risk of nasal sinus cancer, , larynx cancer, , long- and short-term respiratory symptoms, loss of lung function, and among people who do not smoke.

 Passive smoking – a good reason to quit

 The risks of active smoking are well known.
-If a person who smokes can’t give up for their own health, then the health of their family or other members of their household could be a stronger motivation.
+If you are struggling to give up smoking for your own health, you might find that the health of your family or other members of your household is be a stronger motivation.

 Reducing the risk of passive smoking

-If a person who smokes is unwilling or unable to stop immediately, there are various ways to help protect the health of the people with whom they live.
+If you smoke but you are unwilling or unable to stop immediately, there are various ways to help protect the health of the people you live with.
 Suggestions include:

 - Make your home smoke-free.
 Limiting your smoking to one or two rooms is not an effective measure – tobacco smoke can easily drift through the rest of the house.